 But it does.

-Inside, there’s a stove in the centre with benches around the sides — space for about eight people, with two to a bench.
-It’s simple, but effective.
-Once it heats up, it feels just as intense as more permanent saunas I’ve tried.
+Inside there’s a wood-burning stove in the centre with benches around the sides — space for about eight people.
+Simple but effective.
+Once it heats up it feels just as intense as any permanent sauna I’ve tried.

-Gilly, who runs The People’s Sauna, was welcoming and talked us through how everything worked before we got started.
+Gilly, who runs The People’s Sauna, was welcoming and talked us through everything before we got started.

 Ambient sounds and atmosphere

-The music was subtle and calming, and combined with the sound of birds outside, it created a really relaxed atmosphere.
+The music was subtle and calming, and combined with the birdsong outside it created a really relaxed atmosphere.
 Sometimes people chatted quietly, other times everyone just sat in silence, eyes closed, listening.

 It didn’t feel structured or rushed.
 People moved between the sauna, the water, and the space outside at their own pace.